-- 1. Prior to administering a proctored exam faculty should complete the ATI Proctor Certification (30 minutes) in ATI Academy and submit to the ATI coordinator.
-This will only need to be done once unless there are updates. - 2.
+- 1. Prior to administering a proctored exam faculty should complete the annual ATI Proctor Certification (30 minutes) in ATI Academy and submit to the ATI coordinator. - 2.
 Faculty should notify the ATI coordinator of the date and time of their scheduled CMS/Retest exam. - 3.
-Faculty should verify with IT the plans for administering the CMS/Retest exam in regard to bandwidth and internet issues. - 4.
-Faculty should ensure the correct CMS/Retest exam is open in the ATI products tab and generate a memo with the exam ID and password. - 5.
+Faculty should verify with IT the plans for administering the CMS/Retest exam regarding bandwidth and internet issues. - 4.
+Faculty should ensure the correct CMS/Retest exam is scheduled to open prior to the testing date. - 5.
 ATI retesting should be administered the week prior to final exams for all courses.